r-rocha/jsPsych-in-Qualtrics/mkdocs/save-php.md

 ---

 ## Step 4.
-Making an experiment directory
+Make an experiment directory

 The above PHP script requires the experimenter to specify `data_dir`, in which experiment files are saved.
 Here, let's create a folder called `hello-world` under `exp_data` and save files there.